-First, let me begin by telling you that I am not better than anyone, I used Johnson and Johnson products on my son (he’s four now) but I did not know any better.
+First, let me begin by telling you that I am not better than anyone, I usedproducts on my son (he’s four now) but I did not know any better.
 My mom used it and I received bucket loads of it for my baby shower.
-Who would think that the FDA does not approve the ingredients and concoctions of chemicals put into bottles before they are put on the shelf, marketed to us and bought.
-The FDA has prohibits 9 ingredients and regulates color additives but the European Union prohibits 1,100.
+Who would think that the FDA does not approve the ingredients and concoctions of chemicals put into bottles before they are put on the shelf, marketed to us, and bought?
+The FDA has prohibited 9 ingredients and regulates color additives but the European Union prohibits 1,100.
 This just shows you how out of date we are in the U.S.

-Lynn of Organicmania.com points out toxins in our baby care products really is NO JOKE!
+Lynn of Organicmania.com points out toxins in our baby care products really are NO JOKE!
 This is serious stuff and it needs to be taken seriously.
-Lynn spoke to Johnson and Johnson and like she mentioned, this is not just their problem alone but standing behind the FDA and their limits doesn’t give much of a shield.
+Lynn spoke to Johnson and Johnson and as she mentioned, this is not just their problem alone but standing behind the FDA and their limits don’t give much of a shield.
 It is an excuse.
-Lynn does a great job at pointing out that from a marketing stand point those using safer ingredients and trying to stand on the right side of the line cannot spend what Johnson and Johnson does on marketing.
+Lynn does a great job at pointing out that from a marketing standpoint those using safer ingredients and trying to stand on the right side of the line cannot spend what Johnson and Johnson do on marketing.
 I love how she wants to know what Johnson and Johnson has to say about the Kid-Safe Chemical act.
 I certainly hope they leave a comment here!

-Jess from The Green Phone Booth admit to not knowing every thing about the ingredients but she know that she trusts the EWG and all the hard non-profit work they do to protect us and that the Kid-Safe Chemical Act is needed to protect our children from bathing in toxic chemicals.
-Her honest plea to Johnson and Johnson and list of want she wants from Johnson and Johnson and all companies so she can trust them is compelling.
-Jess goes onto write a second post passionately about this issue declaring transparency in our baby care products!
+Jess from The Green Phone Booth admits to not knowing everything about the ingredients but she knows that she trusts the EWG and all the hard non-profit work they do to protect us and that the Kid-Safe Chemical Act is needed to protect our children from bathing in toxic chemicals.
+Her honest plea to Johnson and Johnson and the list of wants she wants from Johnson and Johnson and all companies so she can trust them is compelling.
+Jess goes onto writing a second post passionately about this issue declaring transparency in our baby care products!

 Perhaps not and that’s okay but I’m hopeful it could happen.
-I am hopeful that it will happen seeing that it is generating such a buzz and a company creating such a social media buzz should know that it isn’t cool to promote baby care products that have known carcinogens in them.
+I am hopeful that it will happen to see that it is generating such a buzz and a company creating such ashould know that it isn’t cool to promote baby care products that have known carcinogens in them.
 I’m also hopeful when I read write about all the ways that Johnson and Johnson could win back her trust.
-How they tout being earth friendly and have some outstanding mission statements on their site but isn’t it all green washing?
+How they tout being earth-friendly and have some outstanding mission statements on their site but isn’t it all greenwashing?

 As Anna from Green Talk puts it, the J&J Bubble Bath campaign is just another “log on the fire” as to why we need the Kid-Safe Chemical Act.
 Anna spells out the FDA comments on personal care ingredients and just how blatant it is that the FDA isn’t protecting us like some might think because there is no premarket approval companies have to seek.

-Alicia from The Soft Landing spells out exactly what you can do to take action and not just sit back and let big companies pull the wool over our eyes!
-Supporting the Kid-Safe Chemical Act and helping all of us to tell J&J that this campaign should stop until they make safer product for our children and that if they really want to lead the way then they should get behind the Kid-Safe Chemical Act!
+spells out exactly what you can do to take action and not just sit back and let big companies pull the wool over our eyes!
+Supporting the Kid-Safe Chemical Act and helping all of us to tell J&J that this campaign should stop until they make safer products for our children and that if they really want to lead the way then they should get behind the Kid-Safe Chemical Act!

-Diane from Big Green Purse and one of Glamour Magazine’s 70 Eco Heros flat out says, she will cease to be a Johnson and Johnson customer until they remove the compounds 1, 4 dioxane and formaldehyde.
-Diane urges all of us to contact our legislators Representative Henry Waxman, Chairman of the House Energy and Commerce Committee because he is responsible for the oversight in the areas of pubic health, consumer protection, drug safety and the environment.
+Diane from Big Green Purse and one of Glamour Magazine’s 70 Eco Heros flat out says she will cease to be a Johnson and Johnson customer until they remove the compounds 1, 4 dioxane, and formaldehyde.
+Diane urges all of us to contact our legislators Representative Henry Waxman, Chairman of the House Energy and Commerce Committee because he is responsible for the oversight in the areas of public health, consumer protection, drug safety, and the environment.
 Full details are at Diane’s website Big Green Purse.

-Christine Gardner of moregreenmoms has decided to tackle toxics in her community by organizing an Earth Day event where families are invited to drop-off cosmetic and personal care products that contain hazardous chemical ingredients.
-The effort is called, The Girlcott (www.thegirlcott.com) and all participants will be offered the opportunity to not only responsibly dispose of unsafe items, but learn about healthier alternatives and support the Kid-Safe Chemicals Act to encourage federal reform to an industry that is not so pretty.
+Christine Gardner of moregreenmoms has decided to tackle toxics in her community by organizing an where families are invited to drop off cosmetic and personal care products that contain hazardous chemical ingredients.
+The effort is called, The Girlcott (www.thegirlcott.com), and all participants will be offered the opportunity to not only responsibly dispose of unsafe items, but learn about healthier alternatives and support the Kid-Safe Chemicals Act to encourage federal reform to an industry that is not so pretty.

 Tiffany of Nature Moms brings to attention how it was her friends who informed her about the dangerous products and how thankful she is that they did.
 It’s my hope Tiffany that everyone reading this can figure out that this is what all of us are trying to do.
-Not judge, condem or point fingers but be a friend alterting them to something.
-Tiffany also goes onto to refute some of the comments she is reading on the different carnvial posts here at Green and Clean Mom and how crazy the refuting of the EWG report is.
+Not judge, condemn or point fingers but be a friend altering them to something.
+Tiffany also goes onto to refute some of the comments she is reading on the different carnival posts here at Green and Clean Mom and how crazy the refuting of the EWG report is.

 Call to Action

-1. Sign the Declaration and tell your friends to sign the deleration to get the Kids Safe Chemical Act passed.
+1.and tell your friends to sign the declaration to get the Kids Safe Chemical Act passed.

-3. Use safer products by using the Skin Deep Data Base and tell companies, such as Johnson and Johnson and the others listed on the report what you want as consumers.
+3. Use safer products by using the Skin Deep Data Base and tell companies, such as and the what you want as consumers.
 Check out the Safe Mama and her hundreds of reviews and cheat sheets for safe baby care products and Healthy Child Healthy World for suggestions and tips.
-For reviews of products I have tried view my green cleaning category.
+For reviews of products, I have tried viewing my green cleaning category.

-5. Send any bottles back to the manufacture that aren’t used or half used but stop using them and demand for safer ingredients and full disclosure!
+5. Send any bottles back to the manufacture that isn’t used or half used but stop using them and demand safer ingredients and full disclosure!